The Ark and the Atonement Cover Made

 Bezalel makes the ark and atonement cover, the central furnishings of the Most Holy Place, according to the Lord’s commanded pattern.

-1 Bezalel made the ark of acacia wood.
-Its length was two and a half cubits, and its width a cubit and a half, and a cubit and a half its height.
+1 Bezalel went on to construct the ark of acacia wood, two and a half cubits long, a cubit and a half wide, and a cubit and a half high.

-2 He overlaid it with pure gold inside and outside, and made a molding of gold for it around it.
+2 He overlaid it with pure gold, both inside and out, and made a gold molding around it.

-4 He made poles of acacia wood, and overlaid them with gold.
+4 Then he made poles of acacia wood and overlaid them with gold.

-5 He put the poles into the rings on the sides of the ark, to bear the ark.
+5 He inserted the poles into the rings on the sides of the ark in order to carry it.

-6 He made a mercy seat of pure gold.
-Its length was two and a half cubits, and a cubit and a half its width.
+6 He constructed a mercy seat of pure gold, two and a half cubits long and a cubit and a half wide.

-7 He made two cherubim of gold.
-He made them of beaten work, at the two ends of the mercy seat:
+7 He made two cherubim of hammered gold at the ends of the mercy seat,

 Bezalel makes the ark and atonement cover, the central furnishings of the Most Holy Place, according to the LORD’s commanded pattern.